GM-Consult-Pty-Ltd/text_indexing/README.md

 The `AsyncCallbackIndex` is a `InvertedPositionalZoneIndex` implementation class that uses asynchronous callbacks to perform read and write operations on `Dictionary` and `Postings` repositories:
+- `AsyncCallbackIndex.analyzer` is the `ITextAnalyzer` used to tokenize text for the `AsyncCallbackIndex`;
-- `termsLoader` synchronously retrieves a `Dictionary` for a vocabulary from a data source;
+- `AsyncCallbackIndex.termsLoader` synchronously retrieves a `Dictionary` for a vocabulary from a data source;
-- `dictionaryUpdater` is callback that passes a `Dictionary` subset for persisting to `Dictionary` repository;
+- `AsyncCallbackIndex.dictionaryUpdater` is callback that passes a `Dictionary` subset for persisting to `Dictionary` repository;
-- `postingsLoader` asynchronously retrieves a `Postings` for a vocabulary from a data source; and
+- `AsyncCallbackIndex.postingsLoader` asynchronously retrieves a `Postings` for a vocabulary from a data source; and
-- `postingsUpdater` passes a `Postings` subset for persisting to a `Postings` repository.
+- `AsyncCallbackIndex.postingsUpdater` passes a `Postings` subset for persisting to a `Postings` repository.

 ### AsyncIndexer Class